ACLT’s Double Oak Farm

-Our Farm donates more than 75% (85% in 2017) of its harvest to St. John Vianney's Interfaith Food Pantry - which means more than 6,500 lbs of fresh, naturally grown fruits and vegetables are given to those most in need right here in Calvert County.
-The remainder of the produce is made available for public purchase at ACLT's Family Fun Farmers Markets held throughout the summer to help raise funds to continue the project.
+Our Farm donates approximately 80% of its harvest to St. John Vianney’s Interfaith Food Pantry – which means thousands of pounds of fresh, naturally grown fruits and vegetables are given to those most in need right here in Calvert County.
 We invite you to visit to learn about regenerative practices you can use in your own garden.
-Contact us at firstname.lastname@example.org to schedule a group visit or to find out more.
+Contact us at email@example.com to schedule a group visit or to find out more.

 We’re happy to share years of expertise and teach natural, environmentally conscious farming and gardening that you can use in your own garden.
 Plus, volunteers take some veggies home.
 Other garden experiments you can get involved in include: the brand new Food Forest, perma-culture, Hugelkultur, and more.

 Thursdays, 11 AM-1PM (varies based on volunteer availability)